AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/t-freeform-project.md"  > Relative intra-links </a> when copying/saving-as Project </p> </td>
-   <td colname="col2"> <p>Previously, when you copied a project or did a “save as”, all the intra-links saved in the project pointed to the original project, not the copied project. </p> <p>The intra-links are now relative to the project they live within, after you copy/save-as. </p> </td>
+   <td colname="col2"> <p>Previously, when you copied a project or did a "save as", all the intra-links saved in the project pointed to the original project, not the copied project. </p> <p>The intra-links are now relative to the project they live within, after you copy/save-as. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Contribution Analysis: <a href="https://marketing.adobe.com/resources/help/en_US/analytics/contribution/ca_main.html"  > Token Notification </a> </p> </td>